-In summer 2020, another sculpture exhibition will be arranged on Royal Djurgården, thanks to the new royal foundation: Princess Estelle's Cultural Foundation.
+In summer 2020, another sculpture exhibition was arranged on Royal Djurgården, thanks to the new royal foundation: Princess Estelle's Cultural Foundation.

 Through the foundation, The Crown Princess Couple aim to show the importance of art and culture for an open, modern society.